 Babies spend more time asleep than awake, up to 18-hours a day, so one of the most important investments for your baby is a mattress!
-And shopping for the perfect mattress for you and your family is not an easy task, so don’t worry if you’ve spent hours, days, or weeks researching and looking for the best crib mattress, it’s worth it!
+Shopping for the perfect mattress for you and your family is not an easy task.
+So don’t worry if you’ve spent hours, days, or weeks researching and looking for the best crib mattress.
+It’s worth it!

 Safety is the number one thing to consider when buying a crib or bassinet mattress.

 1. You want the crib mattress to be firm.